mindis/prom2click/README.md

 # prom2click

-Prom2click is a Prometheus remote storage adapter for Clickhouse.
+Prom2click is a Prometheus remote storage adapter for [Clickhouse](https://clickhouse.yandex/).
 This project is in the early stages, beta testers are welcome :).
 Consider it experimental - that said it is quite promising as a scalable and highly available remote storage for Prometheus.

 It's functional and writing metrics into Clickhouse in configurable batch sizes.
-Note that (currently) it does consume quite a lot of cpu so you'll need a decent number of cores to sustain ingestion rates (eg. > hundreds of thousands/second).
+Note that (currently) it is cpu hungry so you'll need a decent number of cores to sustain higher ingestion rates (eg. > hundreds of thousands/second).
 Also, it is missing some bits like doco, proper logging, tests and database error handling.

-As of this writing remote storage in Prometheus isn't quite complete so there are a few issues:
-* when combining very long range queries (eg. 1 year) Prometheus seems to drop remote storage metrics if the sample count is too low (possibly related to the time difference between samples - haven't had time yet to look into it yet).
-* Prometheus does not yet query remote storage for a list of tags.
+If you've not heard of Clickhouse before it's a column oriented data store designed for real time analytic workloads on massive data sets (100's of tb+).
+It also happens to be pretty well suited for storing/retreiving time series data as it supports compression and has a Graphite type rollup on arbitrary tables/columns.

 ```console